baxpr/prl-fmri/README.md

 - Warp to MNI space and smooth (SPM)
 - First-level statistical analysis (SPM)

-The cue event is modeled for each trial, with onset at the presentation of the cue and offset at the presentation of feedback.
-This duration varies from trial to trial.
+The cue and feedback events are modeled for each trial, with a fixed duration.

-Parametric modulators of the cue response are included for five parameters of the fitted behavioral model: epsilon2, epsilon3, psi2, psi3, mu33.

 The six motion parameters for each run (rotation and translation) are included as confound predictors.